ssfwmorry/kakeyo/docs/database/functions.md

         planned_records.memo,
         planned_records.id as planned_record_id,
         case
-            when planned_records.pair_id is null then null
-            when planned_records.user_id is null then false
+            when planned_records.pair_id is not null and planned_records.user_id is not null then false else null
-            else true
-        end as is_instead,
+        end as is_settled,
         case
+            when planned_records.pair_id is null then 0
-            when planned_records.pair_id is not null and planned_records.user_id is not null then false else null
+            when planned_records.pair_id is not null and planned_records.user_id is not null then 5 when planned_records.pair_id is not null and planned_records.user_id is null then 10 else 15 -- 起こり得ない
-        end as is_settled
+        end as record_type
     from develop.planned_records
     inner join develop.day_classifications on
         planned_records.day_classification_id = day_classifications.id